sccanright/binocular_pix2pix/README.md

-# Binocular Camera Pix2Pix Model
+# EdoF and Varifocal Camera Pix2Pix Model

 ## Overview

 This repository contains the code, models, and supporting materials for a research project using a modified Pix2Pix model to synthesize depth-aware focal stacks from a single image input.
-The system uses a binocular (dual-camera) setup along with an EDoF (Extended Depth of Field) lens and a varifocal camera to generate depth-variant imagery.
-This project builds on the original [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) model, extending it for binocular input and synthetic refocusing.
+The system uses a binocular (dual-camera) setup: with an EDoF (Extended Depth of Field) lens and a varifocal camera to generate depth-variant imagery.
+This project builds on the original [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) model, extending it for generating varifocal image stacks from a single EDoF input.

 ## Example Results:
 Presented and discussed in greater detail in the paper: